 Norwegian Christmas Decorations

-Is December a good time to visit Norway?
+Is Christmas a good time to visit Norway?

 If you’re more interested in hiking, kayaking, or checking out the Norwegian fjords, the summer months are an easier time to visit.

-Can you see the Northern Lights in Norway in December?
+Can you see the Northern Lights in Norway at Christmas or during December?

 Yes, it is possible to see the Northern Lights (aurora borealis) in Norway in December.
 If you’re in southern Norway such as Oslo or Bergen, you aren’t likely to see them.
 Head to the Arctic Circle for the best chance to see the Northern Lights.
 What an incredible Christmas memory that would be!